We're here if you need help

 Protecting your remote computers running VNC Server¶

-Multi-factor authentication is only available if you have a Professional or Enterprise subscription.
+Multi-factor authentication for VNC Server is only available if you have a Professional or Enterprise subscription.

 VNC Server is password-protected out-of-the-box.
 Authentication is mandatory for all connecting VNC Viewer users, without exception, whether connections are cloud or direct.